The Truth About Travelling To Post-Tsunami Japan

 Very much so.
 Not only does tourism give a boost to the stagnating local economy but tourists’ presence shows that people in Japan are not isolated in their experience after the disaster.
 I think your visit itself would be a great demonstration of human solidarity.

-There are also many good local charities which are operating on the ground level effectively and these charities take donations, and some you can give to directly through their websites, for example Ashinaga which helps vulnerable children who have been left without parents after the disaster.
+There are also many good local charities which are operating on the ground level effectively and these charities take donations, and some you can give to directly.

 This is a guest post by Kaori Homma.
-Kaori is a Japanese-born artist and Associate Lecturer at University of Arts London who is hosting a silent auction in aid of tsunami victims in London on March 21st 2012.
+Kaori is a Japanese-born artist and Associate Lecturer at University of Arts London.

 Images courtesy of the Japan National Tourism Organisation